 Potassium (chemical symbol K) is one of the three major elements most necessary for plant nutrition, along with nitrogen (chemical symbol N) and phosphorus (chemical symbol P).
 Potassium is mined and manufactured in the form of potash which refers to salts that contain potassium in water-soluble form.
 It is most commonly used for fertilizer in its inorganic versions—muriate of potash (potassium chloride) and sulfate of potash (potassium sulfate).

 Potash is abundant in many different soils, but not all of it is available for uptake by the plant.
-Soils with a high clay content tend to have more available potassium than sandy soils.
+Soils with high clay content tend to have more available potassium than sandy soils.
 Potassium also occurs naturally in organic fertilizer and compost sources, such as seaweed products, wood ash, and animal feeds and bedding materials.

 How Grass Uses Potassium

 Along with nitrogen and phosphorus, potassium is one of the essential macro-nutrients required in the largest quantities by plants for growth and vigor.
 Potassium is important in the synthesis of some plant components and the regulation of processes, including the more efficient use of nitrogen by the plant.
 Adding soluble potash (K2O) to the soil helps grass withstand stress, drought, and disease.
 Specifically, potassium helps maintain turgor pressure in the cells of the plant, resulting in a positive influence on drought tolerance, cold hardiness, and disease resistance.
-As a result, potassium deficiencies in turf may cause an increased susceptibility to drought, winter injury, and disease.
+As a result, potassium deficiencies in turf may cause increased susceptibility to drought, winter injury, and disease.

 Potassium is mobile in plants and can be taken up in quantities greater than needed for optimal growth.
 It can be difficult to identify if overconsumption is a problem because little is known about the optimal concentration of potassium in the turf.
 Although soil tests are the best way to determine the nutrient requirements of the lawn, in some cases it can be difficult to determine anything more than a potassium deficiency.
 Plant-available potassium is constantly changing in the soil and is dependent on many factors that are interconnected.
 An overall healthy soil should be the goal, aiming for potassium levels that fall in line naturally—or with the addition of fertilizers.